Pusty/writeups/HITCONCTF2020/README.md

 [And there is no documentation of the bytecode either..](https://forums.garmin.com/developer/connect-iq/f/discussion/7675/is-there-some-reference-of-the-connect-iq-vm-instruction-set)

 This would be pretty bad.... if the compiler the sdk provides wasn't within a potential interesting JAR file.
-Through lots of dedication this lead to `runrunrun/disassemble.py` which also incorporates the knowledge from the Line Number Table.
+Through lots of deduction this lead to the results in `runrunrun/disassemble.py` which also incorporates the knowledge from the Line Number Table.

 ```
 timerCallback: